 Image source: SEOsitecheckup

 It is generally thought that the exact match head terms such as “shoes” account for around 10% of the search volume, with mid length keywords between 2-4 words accounting for around 20-30% of the search volume and the other 60 – 70% coming from long tail phrases.

-However I will actually be showing you the real data from some of our accounts to show you that this is not in fact accurate, infact in a lot of the accounts that we have analysed this is almost the opposite way round the as much as 52% of the impressions coming from single word phrases
+However, I will actually be showing you the real data from some of our accounts to show you that this is not in fact accurate.
+In reality, in most of the accounts that we have analysed this is almost the opposite way round, with as much as 52% of the impressions coming from single word phrases.